-Théo de Luca studies French painting from the seventeenth century through the early twentieth century, and focuses on Paul Cézanne as a nodal point in the history of painting.
-His research also encompasses sixteenth-century Venetian painting, Spanish Golden Age painting, postwar European and American painting and sculpture, the bonds between pre-Modern and Modern art, the history of collecting, as well as the concepts of space and time.
+Théo de Luca studies French painting from the seventeenth century through the early twentieth century.
+His research interests also encompass the Italian High Renaissance, the Baroque, Zen ink painting in Japan, postwar European and American painting and sculpture, the bonds between pre-Modern and Modern art, the history of collecting, as well as the concepts of space and time.

 He received a B.A. in History of Art and Archaeology with a minor in Aesthetics from the Université Paris I – Panthéon-Sorbonne, after completing his years of Lettres Supérieures and Première Supérieure at the Lycée Montaigne in Bordeaux.
 He also holds a Maîtrise in History of Art from the École des Hautes Études en Sciences Sociales (EHESS) in Paris, and an M.A. in History of Art with Distinction from University College London (UCL), where his research was supervised by Professor Briony Fer.
 At Yale, he is the current recipient of the Berthe Corr and James Corr Memorial Fellowship.

 Théo de Luca also worked with the Director of Bordeaux’s CAPC Musée d’Art Contemporain on the preparation of major international exhibitions in collaboration with institutions such as the Los Angeles County Museum of Art (LACMA), Berlin’s KW Institute for Contemporary Art, and Madrid’s Museo Reina Sofía.
 He later was a Member of the Sales & Curatorial Team at Galerie Thaddaeus Ropac (London, Paris, Salzburg), where he specialized in the work of German artist Joseph Beuys.

-In 2021, he has collaborated with Almine Rech Gallery in Paris, Aspen, and New York, writing essays for monographic and group exhibitions.
+In 2021, he collaborated with Almine Rech Gallery in Paris, Aspen, and New York, writing essays for monographic and group exhibitions.
 These included focuses on painters such as Günther Förg, Alejandro Cardenas, and Nathaniel Mary Quinn, as well as a Salon de Peinture, which brought together artists based in France, the United States, Ireland, Britain, Germany, and China.
-Most recently, he has collaborated with Michael Werner Gallery, for which he wrote the catalogue published on the occasion of German painter Florian Krewer’s second London solo show.